yokecd/blog/src/data/blog/helm-compatibility.md

 It runs in a safe, sandboxed, and predictable environment.

 As long as your programming ecosystem can target WebAssembly, you get first-class support in [Yoke](https://github.com/yokecd/yoke).

+A Flight is program that reads inputs over stdin, and writes Kubernetes resources over stdout.

 ## A Tale of Two Ecosystems